 - Enter a rank for the tier in the Rank parameter.

-- Specify a Topology Type.
+- Specify a type for the Topology Type parameter.
 Choices are determined by the tier definition for the domain network.
-Hierarchical domain networks are automatically assigned a Mesh topology type, while partitioned networks can be assigned Mesh or Radial:
+Hierarchical domain networks are automatically assigned a Mesh topology type, while partitioned networks can be assigned Mesh or Radial.

 Default value: "Unknown"